-- name of the registered operator, including development approval number; - the name and telephone number of a designated contact person; - the location of the release/event; - the time of the release/event; - the time you became aware of the release/event; - the suspected cause of the release/event; - the sensitive receptor(s) that may have been impacted; - a description of the resulting effects of the release/event; - In addition, in the event of marine species the GPS location and marine species involved: - the results of any sampling performed in relation to the release/event; - actions taken to mitigate any environmental harm and or environmental nuisance caused by the release/event; and - proposed actions to prevent a recurrence of the release/event.
+- name of the registered operator, including development approval number; - the name and telephone number of a designated contact person; - the location of the release/event; - the time of the release/event; - the time you became aware of the release/event; - the suspected cause of the release/event; - the sensitive receptor(s) that may have been impacted; - a description of the resulting effects of the release/event; - In addition, in the event of marine species the GPS location and marine species involved; - the results of any sampling performed in relation to the release/event; - actions taken to mitigate any environmental harm and or environmental nuisance caused by the release/event; and - proposed actions to prevent a recurrence of the release/event.

-GPC DOCSCQPA-#1075526-Procedure_GPC_Incident_Management_and_Investigation is used to guide incident reporting, external notifications, investigations and corrective actions including record keeping requirements.
+GPC DOCSCQPA-#1075526-Procedure_GPC_Incident Management and Investigation is used to guide incident reporting, external notifications, investigations and corrective actions including record keeping requirements.
 The Contractor's incident reporting procedure shall be included in the Contractors EMP and must include the requirements outlined in this EMP.
+GPC also records and communicates the number and type of incidents internally through weekly, monthly and annual reports.